CyrusOfEden/llegos/README.md

 # Llegos: A strongly-typed Python DSL for multi-agent systems

-> *"More of a PyTorch, less of a Keras", "More of a FastAPI, less of a Django"*
+> *"More of a PyTorch, less of a Keras"

 Llegos is a DSL for developing multi-agent systems in Python.
 It offers a set of building blocks that can be used to create complex, multi-layered environments where different groups of agents can interact within their sub-contexts.
 Llegos is designed to be flexible and generalizable, and it is not tied to any specific way of calling LLMs.
 Any logic, any combination of libraries in any order can be used in your agent implementation.
 Llegos elevates your agents into a multi-agent system.

-You only need this 1 sentence to get an intuitive understanding of Llegos:
+You only need these 2 sentences to get an intuitive understanding of Llegos:

+1. **llegos.Actors are a container for your agents.**
-**"llegos.Actors send llegos.Messages and share llegos.Objects in llegos.Scenes."**
+2. **"llegos.Actors send llegos.Messages and share llegos.Objects in llegos.Scenes."**

 ## Features

-0. **Simple, made easy:** The whole API can can be conceptually grokked with the mnemonic **"llegos.Actors send llegos.Messages and share llegos.Objects in llegos.Scenes."**

-1. **Strongly typed message passing:** At the heart of Llegos is its use of pedantic models for message passing.
+1. **Strongly typed message passing:** At the heart of Llegos is its use of Pydantic models for message passing.
 This ensures precision and clarity in communication, allowing for dynamically generated, well-structured messages crucial for complex multi-agent interactions.

 2. **Messaging with email semantics** Llegos introduces an intuitive, email-like messaging system.
 Messages have parents, enabling functionalities like replying and forwarding, which enhances clarity and traceability in the system's communication.